JackSwitzerSchool/APSC174/content/notes/final-exam.md

 type: "page"
 category: "course-resources"
 publishedAt: "2025-01-11"
-summary: "Information, study resources, and details for the Final Exam."
+summary: "Information and details about the final exam."
-tags: ["final", "exam", "assessment"]
+tags: ["exam", "assessment"]
 displayInNotes: true
 order: 5
-relatedContent: ["course-resources", "Midterm-1", "Midterm-2"]
+relatedContent: ["course-resources", "midterm-1", "midterm-2"]
 subcategory: "exams"
 isPublished: true
 weight: 5
 ---

-As per the course [syllabus](https://onq.queensu.ca/content/enforced/992465-APSC174W25/2025%20Winter/APSC174%20Syllabus%202025.pdf):
+As per the course [syllabus](/content/assets/pdf/course/syllabus.pdf):

 The final exam date, set by the Exams Office, is **Monday April 18th, 2-5 PM.** For students with accommodations, any alternate arrangements will be emailed to you from the Exams Office.